Typical A-level offer

 What will I learn?

-In the third year your core modules include condensed matter, electromagnetism, and atoms and molecules.
-You will also undertake a project in which you will investigate a problem of an experimental, theoretical, data analysis, instrumentation or computer modelling nature under the supervision of a member of the academic staff.
+- As well as your core third year modules, you will have a wide choice from both Mathematics and Physics, allowing you to tailor the course to suit your own interests.
+You will also undertake a project in which you will investigate a problem of an experimental, theoretical or computer modelling nature under the supervision of a member of the Physics staff.

 How will I be taught?

 - You will be taught through a complementary set of teaching and learning methods and approaches, ranging from formal lectures, seminars and tutorials to workshops, practicals and individual and group-based project work.

 - You will be assessed through a combination of coursework, continuous assessment, presentations, lab reports, lab diaries, data interpretation and examinations.